 Product compliance is determined by using the reported emission factors calculated during laboratory testing and applying standard modeling parameters for office, classroom, and/or residential environments.
 In addition to testing, audits of quality management procedures and facility sites are required to complete the assessment process.

-Annual product testing is required, as well as verification of continued compliance of a manufacturer's quality management system with SCS Indoor Air Quality Performance Standard, EC10.2-2007.
+Annual product testing is required, as well as verification of continued compliance of a manufacturer's quality management system with SCS Indoor Air Quality Product Performance Standard for Building Interiors, EC10.3-2014.

 In addition to certification under the SCS Indoor Air Quality program, SCS provides Responsible Source, certification for carpet (NSF 140) and furniture (BIFMA level®).
 SCS is also an accredited certifier under the Forest Stewardship Council (FSC) for forest products derived from responsibly harvested forests.